Why the Same Community College Course Transfers Differently at Every University

 "Does my course transfer?" is the wrong question.
 The right question is: "Does my course transfer as a direct match at the university where it matters most?"

 Comparing transfer credit across multiple universities takes extra effort upfront, but it can save you thousands of dollars and an entire semester.
 The information is published.
 The differences between schools are real and significant.
 The students who transfer most efficiently are the ones who compare before they commit — not the ones who check a single school and hope for the best.
+If you want to extend the comparison beyond your own university choices, it's also worth understanding how the systems themselves differ — Virginia's Guaranteed Admission Agreement produces very different direct-match rates than New York's CUNY system, where outcomes vary from 68% direct matches at Brooklyn College down to 13% at specialized institutions.

 Related Articles